 Self-made people adopt regular habits

 Self-made people are fairly common in this country.
 The only reason you do not notice them is that they might not be driving around in flashy cars or buying office blocks.
 They are simply making a living and getting by via the sweat of their brow and the ache of their own thoughts.
+Here are some habits self made people carry out regularly which I have adopted for more successful outcomes.

 1. Keep A Diary